OS2borgerPC/os2borgerpc-image/docs/source/dev.rst

 Creating a new OS2borgerPC image
 ********************************

-PREREQUISITES: squashfs-tools genisoimage p7zip-full xorriso isolinux
+PREREQUISITES: squashfs-tools genisoimage p7zip-full xorriso figlet

 # Resources about how to build or tweak this: